lm7272/simplicial-topology/README.md

 ```

 We can generate and plot the distribution of Betti numbers of a random simplicial complex.
 The below code returns an interactive plotly Histogram.
+The `sc_plot` feature must be added to Cargo.toml for this functionality.
 ```rust
 use simplicial_topology::simplicial_complex::random_simplicial_complex::{generate_many_random_betti_numbers, Model};
 use simplicial_topology::graphics::plot::betti_number_histogram;